shekharsorot/aks-labs-fork/workshops/getting-started-with-aks/workshop.md

 ]
 ```

 To activate NAP, we will manually scale the `store-front` deployment to have 500 instances.
-This should start to exaust the currently single node and trigger NAP to auto provision addional nodes in the node pool to support the resource demand.
+This should start to exhaust the currently single node and trigger NAP to auto provision additional nodes in the node pool to support the resource demand.

-In a seperate terminal, let's setup a watch to monitor the number of nodes.
+In a separate terminal, let's setup a watch to monitor the number of nodes.

 ```bash
 watch kubectl get nodes